Anthony Brown (cornerback)

-Early years
+Early life

 Brown attended Hillsborough High School, where he played football.
 He was a two-year starter and received second-team All-Hillsborough County honors.
 As a junior, he tallied 69 tackles, one interception, one pass defensed and four receptions for 52 yards.
 In his last year he was a two-way player, posting 25 tackles, two interceptions, three passes defensed, 911 rushing yards, 14 rushing touchdowns, 18 receptions for 239 yards and one touchdown.
 He also practiced track.

 College career

 Brown accepted a scholarship from Purdue University.
 He became a starter as a sophomore, registering 69 tackles (second on the team), 3 tackles for loss, 3 passes defensed and one forced fumble.
 The next year, he posted 54 tackles (fifth on the team), 5.5 tackles for loss, 1.5 sacks, 10 passes defensed, and one fumble recovery.
 As a senior, he made 60 tackles (fourth on the team), 4 interceptions (first interceptions of his career) and 6 passes defensed.